marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      - The `initSomething` functions are called from #wWinMain before the message loop starts...

-     - Each init function called by #wWinMain has a custom error handler.
+     - Each init function called by #wWinMain has a custom error handler

-      - The `initSomething` functions should return `BOOL`s.
+      - The `initSomething` functions should return `BOOL`s
         - If everything initializes OK, bubble up `TRUE`s
         - If there are problems...
           - Log the issue
           - Use `MessageBox` to display an error message
           - Set #giApplicationReturnValue to #EXIT_FAILURE
           - Unwind any initialization that's aready been done
-            - Each init function has a unique set of cleanups depending on how far the initialization has progressed.
+            - Each init function has a unique set of release functions depending on how far the initialization has progressed
           - Bubble `FALSE` back up to #wWinMain

    - **After the message loop has started**